ME 240:

 Homework is to be submitted via GradeScope, due at the end of the Tuesday of the subsequent week.
 Late submissions will not be accepted.
 The lowest homework grade will be dropped.

 The instructors will distribute evaluations periodically to collect feedback.
-Announcements will occasionally be made by email.
-We typically check email frequently but cannot guarantee immediate response at all times.
-Quick questions can be effectively and efficiently addressed by email, but for in-depth questions a face-to-face discussion usually works better, so consider requesting a meeting.
-Or, when classes are in session, come to office hours:
+Students are encouraged to communicate among themselves and with the instructors via the ME 240 - 24 Teams channel, linked from the course Blackboard page.
+The instructors typically check Teams and email frequently but cannot guarantee immediate response at all times.
+For in-depth questions, a face-to-face discussion usually works better, so come to office hours:

 Time Location Instructor